Cvndas/LocalView-Highlight/README.md

 -----

 Toggles a border in the viewport based on local state, with customizable color and width.
-It's a fork of https://github.com/Lauloque/Autokey-Highlight
+It's a fork of https://github.com/Lauloque/Autokey-Highlight and the Kofi link goes to the creator of the original addon.